KhronosGroup/SPIRV-Guide/chapters/untyped_pointers.md

         OpStore %ac %uint_0
 ```

-From here, we can now go an extra step and turn the `OpVariable` into an untyped variable as it now doesn't requires to be tied to a pointer anymore.
+From here, we can now go an extra step and turn the `OpVariable` into an untyped variable, as it isn't required to be tied to a pointer anymore.

-This is the same mental model of taking a `ssbo* ptr` and now making it `void* ptr`
+This is analogous to taking an `ssbo* ptr` and making it a `void* ptr`.

 > Note, the following is an optional step.
 To facilitate transitions, untyped pointer opcodes generally support the input pointers being typed or untyped and generate an untyped result.